gusgonz/work-programs/README.md

 Next Step: Copy the content of the file and paste it into the empty emails array at the bottom of the script

+Next Step: Set the chuck size if you want to chunk out the sql queries to a specified size

 Finally: Run 'node sql_helper_script.js' to get your SQL query output as well as the count of affected items for quick sanity check validation after running command